munificent/craftinginterpreters/book/methods-and-initializers.md

 First we grab the receiver off the stack.
 The arguments passed to the method are above it on the stack, so we peek that many slots down.
-Then it's a simple matter of casting the object to an instance and invoking its methods.
+Then it's a simple matter to cast the object to an instance and invoke the method on it.

 That does assume the object *is* an instance.
 As with `OP_GET_PROPERTY` instructions, we also need to handle the case where a user incorrectly tries to